BestTimesToVisit.com Logo

 activity

 Glide across the glassy surface of Lake Wakatipu as the first rays of sun paint the Remarkables mountain range in hues of pink and gold.
-This tranquil experience offers a unique perspective of Queenstown's dramatic landscape, far from the daytime bustle.
-Keep an eye out for local birdlife and enjoy the crisp morning air.
+This tranquil dawn experience offers a unique perspective of Queenstown's dramatic landscape, often with only the calls of native birds for company.

 Best time: Sep-Apr